In this post, I’m going to share 50 practical tips on how you can improve your mixes.

 - If it sounds good at a low volume, it’s generally going to sound good at a high volume

-If the low-end is too loud, then fix it!
+If the low-end is too loud, then fix it.
 If you’ve got a harsh high-end, fix it!
-Don’t procrastinate and convince yourself that mastering will fix it.
+Don’t procrastinate and convince yourself that mastering will solve all your mix problems.

 I see a lot of new producers posing questions like, “How good is compressor X?”
 Or, “Sick of Fruity Reverb, what do you recommend?”

-Understand that I have no hate towards third party plugins, there’s no denying that they do sound better – but a new plugin will not make your mixdown sound significantly better if you don’t know how to use the tools first.
+A new plugin will not make your mixdown sound significantly better if you don’t know how to use these tools first.
 If you’re unaware of how a compressor works, then why would you buy (or acquire) a different one?

-Compression is a great tool, and it’s important that you understand how to use it.
-But, there are often times where volume automation is more applicable.
+Compression is a great tool and it’s important to understand when to use it.
+However, there are often times where volume automation is more applicable.

 If you’ve got some loud peaks in your song, compression can fix them – but so can placing a little dip with an automation clip.
 It’s a lot more flexible and may just prove beneficial to you.

 The second phrase is louder than the first, so I’d like to lower its volume.
 I could use compression, but it would compress the second phrase while not compressing the first.
 This will make the dynamics between the two phrases different, which will likely sound bad.
 Instead, what I should do is automate the volume of the second phrase to be lower.